Ouranosinc/xclim/CONTRIBUTING.rst

     # or, alternatively, to build the docs directly
     $ make docs

+Note that running the notebooks can take some time.
+Set the environment variable `SKIP_NOTEBOOKS` to 1 to skip this step.

 8. After clearing the previous checks, commit your changes and push your branch to GitHub::

     $ git add *